-Source: Calculated from IMED data.
+Source: Calculated from the Implementation Monitoring and Evaluation Division (IMED) data.

 A sectoral decomposition indicates that ADP implementation by the ministries/divisions with largest allocations was observed to be better than others.
-If considered together, the top 10 ministries/divisions (in terms of largest ADP allocations) spent 30.2 per cent of their total allocation as distinct from the other ministries/divisions which could spend only 10 per cent.
+If considered together, the top 10 ministries/divisions (in terms of largest ADP allocations) spent 30.2 per cent of their total allocation as distinct from the other ministries/divisions which could spend only 10 per cent (Table 6).
 The performance of these ministries/divisions (outside top 10) was in fact lower than that of the last year when they had utilised 13 per cent of their allocation.
-Within the top 10, implementation by M/O. Health & Family Welfare, M/O Railway and M/O Industries were, however, below par.
-In fact M/O Industries could not spend any amount from its project aid portfolio (Tk.
-1,320 crore).
-Among the better performers, utilisation rate of Power Division has been the most impressive.
-The division spent about 38.9 per cent of total allocation and 62.2 per cent of project aid allocation.
-One may recall that about three-fourths of the total allocation for Power Sector under ADP was allocated to concluding and carry over projects.
-This may have helped the utilisation rate of this division.
+Within the top 10, implementation by M/O Health and Family Welfare, M/O Railway and M/O Industries were, however, below par.
+In fact M/O Industries could